-Japan is considered a civil law jurisdiction and has adopted adversarial civil proceedings.
+Japan is considered as a civil law jurisdiction and has adopted adversarial civil proceedings.
 No jury system has been adopted in the civil proceedings in Japan.

 The Code of Civil Procedures mainly governs the civil procedures in Japan.
-It is generally considered that lower court judges will likely follow the rules stipulated in the Supreme Court decisions.
+It is generally considered that lower court judges are likely to follow the rules stipulated in the Supreme Court decisions.